rehive/docs-portal/content/platform/core-resources/transactions.md

 }
 ```

-A debit transaction will look much the same as the above, except the `amount` will be a neagative value and the `tx_type` will be `Debit`.
+A debit transaction will look much the same as the above, except the `amount` will be a negative value and the `tx_type` will be `Debit`.

 On the other hand a transfer will have some additional information in the `source_transaction` or `destination_transaction` attributes.
 As stated previously, transfers are simply debits/credits themselves.
 So, if a transfer is made between two accounts 2 transactions will be created: